hecrenews/hecrenews.github.io/_posts/2020-06-20-writing-in-all-caps-found-to-be-more-persuasive.md

 The Hecrenews Science and Research team is back again with another most interesting finding.
 In order to get to the root of persuasive editorial creation (coming soon to a hecrenews near you!), we measured the effects of various text formatting schemes on persuasive skills, and audience response in general.
 The highly esteemed Sheeple Dunell, official smartypants of the Science and Research team, presided over the investigation.
 In an excerpt from the upcoming paper on the findings, Dunnell describes the experimental setup:

  > The experiment was conducted by varying the size, capitalization, message, and colors of the text on a large poster board.
 Hecrenews's very own Blat Beck volunteered to hold the sign, letting passerby view the sign and react to it.
 We elected to thrust Blat into the midst of some random protest each time we conducted a trial, to make the sign seem more in place.
-The good thing is, there were lots of these protests, so we could practically just push Beck into one, record a couple reactions, then walk a block or two untitl we found the next one (find out why the people are in uproar soon!).
+The good thing is, there were lots of these protests, so we could practically just push Beck into one, record a couple reactions, then walk a block or two until we found the next one (find out why the people are in uproar soon!).
 I give it a 10/10, very easy process.

  As a control for the experiment, Dunnell and his team decided to have Beck tote around a very dry sign, with lots of body text and an actual link that people would have to fill out instead of a QR code.
 When asked why this obviously extreme sign should be used as a control, Dunnell said "E = mc^2, and Newton weighed more than Bohr."
 The control setup is pictured below: